IST-EVA-Support/EVA_Show-Case/src/demo/geofence/README.md

 > ./run.sh
 ```

-Or you can open EVA_IDE and load pygraph then execute, please see the section, [Run This Showcase Through EVA IDE](#Run-This-Showcase-Through-EVA-IDE),  below.
+Or you can open EVA_IDE and load pygraph then execute, please see the section, [Run This Showcase Through EVA IDE](#Run-This-Showcase-Through-EVA-IDE).

-You will see the pop-up display window of this showcase as in the example below.
+Then you will see the pop-up display window of this showcase as in the example below.

 ![image-showcase1](../../../figures/image-showcase1.png)